sfgazetteer.com

 "Our Children", another Kid Serve mural, overlooks Kid Power Park, on Hoff St. near 16th.

-Bernal Heights, Holly Park, St. Mary's
+Bernal Heights, Holly Park

 Peter Almeida's 1988 "Colloidal Pool" is in the Coleridge Street Mini-Park at the bottom of the Esmeralda steps.